brstp/friskis-theme/readme.txt

 Install the theme zip file.

+There are two xml files to import from the jumpstart directory.
+- Advanced Custom Fields definitions.
-There is a xml file to import in the jumpstart directory to create a start page, a sample news article and menus.
+- Sample content to create a start page, a sample news article and menus.
 Use the Wordpress importer.
 That xml file is provided "as-is".

+Copy the directories advanced-custom-fields and acf-repeater from the theme to the wp-content/plugins directory.

 Recommendend settings: